saidvandeklundert/saidvandeklundert.github.io/_posts/2019-12-24-juniper-pyez-example-class.md

 Closing thoughts:
 =================

-By making your own class inherit the Juniper PyEZ <b>Device</b> class, you equip your own class with everything that PyEZ comes with.
-After this, you can start extending it with methods that make sense for your environment.
-With all your methods in your own class, you have something that is very easy to re-use.
-This will make future scripts and programs easier to write because most of the work has allready been done.
+By making your own class inherit the Juniper PyEZ Device class, it will be equipped with everything that PyEZ comes with.
+And by extending it with methods that make sense for your environment, you will have something that is very easy to re-use, making future scripts and programs easier to write and maintain.